CRANES

 Siberian Cranes

-Siberian cranes are beautiful, snowy white bird that reach a height of 1.25 meters (four feet) and have two meter (seven foot) wingspan.
+Siberian cranes (Grus leucogeranus) are beautiful, snowy white birds that reach a height of 1.25 meters (four feet) and have two meter (6.7 foot) wingspan.
 Often called “snow wreathes,” they have a bright red face and beak and black primary feathers on their wings,, Otherwise they are completely white.
-But they live a long time.
-One Siberian crane is known to have lived for 83 years.
-Regarded as the most specialized of cranes, Siberian cranes reside, nest and roost exclusively in bogs, marshes and wetlands.
-One reason for their severly endangered status is the shrinking of wetland habitats worldwide.
+Regarded as the most specialized of cranes and the most endangered, Siberian cranes reside, nest and roost exclusively in bogs, marshes and wetlands.
+One reason for their severely endangered status is the shrinking of wetland habitats worldwide.
 [Source: George Archibald, National Geographic, May 1994]

 There are two main populations of Siberian cranes: in western and eastern Russia.
 The eastern population migrates during winter from the Arctic tundra of eastern Russia to China while the western population migrates from Arctic tundra of western Russia and winters in Iran and formerly, in India and Nepal.
 Western Siberian cranes on the verge of extinction.
 Only one of them was left in the wild as of 2010.